thejoshwolfe/nethack/README.md

      * Fixes the [artifact naming exploit](http://nethackwiki.com/wiki/Naming_artifacts).
      * Claiming that you're Creosus is more fair to users on a server.
      * No need for special logic for Elbereth on tombstones.
+   * See the [wiki page](https://github.com/thejoshwolfe/nethack/wiki/Balance-Changes) which covers all the balance changes.
  * Improve the information conveyance.
    * Uncursed fortune cookies should unlock a random tidbit from the encyclopedia.
      Blessed fortune cookies should do the same, but select from a set of relevant tidbits,